 Funding Opportunities for Promoting AI Research

-The Current Call for Funding has a deadline of July 15, 2020.
+The Current Call for Funding has an extended deadline of July 30, 2020.

 The Artificial Intelligence Journal (AIJ) is one of the longest established and most respected journals in AI, and since it was founded in 1970, it has published many of the key papers in the field.
 The operation of the Editorial Board is supported financially through an arrangement with AIJ's publisher, Elsevier.
 Through this arrangement, the AIJ editorial board is able to make available substantial funds, (of the order of 230,000 Euros per annum), to support the promotion and dissemination of AI research.
 Most of these funds are made available through a series of competitive open calls (the remaining part of the budget is reserved for sponsorship of studentships for the annual IJCAI conference).